 Terpenes are organic compounds that can be found in many plants, contributing to their flavor, scent, and color.
 They're the foundation for essential oils and are used frequently in foods, perfumes, aromatherapy, and many more products on the market today.
-The terpenes that are found in the hemp plant are known to have anti-inflammatory, antibacterial and anti-viral properties.
-This contributes to the Entourage Effect that you can receive from taking CBD oil products.
+The terpenes that are found in the hemp plant are known to have properties that contribute to the Entourage Effect that you can receive from taking CBD oil products.
 There are hundreds of types of terpenes that exist in the different breeds of plants, but the most abundant types of terpenes found in hemp and cannabis plants are known as myrcene and limonene.

-Limonene features a potent citrus scent that's also known for giving acidic fruits their smell, and it also can help elevate your mood, relieve stress, and promote an overall sense of calmness.
+Limonene features a potent citrus scent that's also known for giving acidic fruits their smell.

 What does full-spectrum mean?